tholonia/notclock/README.md

 ## Bugs

+This 'app' was built as a tholonic research tool.
+It is super-beta, untested, questionably designed, massively inefficient, and in general is a linguine of code... but it does what it was built to do.
+No doubt, there are countless bugs yet to be discovered.
+Here are some of the more obvious bugs you should be aware of...

-- Tracking column in menu often might display wrong numbers.
+- Tracking column in main  menu often might display wrong numbers.
 - In merge/overlay mode, strings on the menu screen overwrite themselves, so if the string changes, such as the query string, it’s unreadable.
 However, Copying the string copies the current and last version.